hariJP/LinuxTools/README.md

     ```-FOR CUSTOMIZATION```

-    to install tweaks for customization we need to add a repository by
+    -to install tweaks for customization we need to add a repository by
     ```sudo add-apt-repository universe```
      then
      ```sudo apt install gnome-tweak-tool```
      then search in applications search bar as ```tweaks``` to use tweaks.

-    to install unity tweak tool
+    -to install unity tweak tool
     ```sudo apt install unity-tweak-tool```
     then search in applications search bar as ```unitytweaks``` to use unity-tweaks.